gregwhitaker/ratpack-healthcheck-example/README.md

 # ratpack-healthcheck-example
 An example of configuring healthchecks for a [Ratpack](https://www.ratpack.io) service.

+This example starts a service containing two components, foo and bar, which each have their own Ratpack healthchecks implemented.
+You are able to control the health of the components and see the effect on their respective healthcheck endpoints.

 ## Running the Example
 You can start the example by running the following Gradle command: